rexresearch

 embodiments of the present invention that some advantage may

-accrue from varying the speed of rotation of the apparatus over
+accrue from varying the speed of rotation of the apparatus

-rpm is enough to demonstrate the effect.
-It is expected in wind
+it's steady state rpm is enough to demonstrate the effect.
+It

-driven embodiments that natural variation in wind speed and thus
+is expected in wind driven embodiments that natural variation

-rotor rpm will achieve an efficiency advantage over
+in wind speed and thus rotor rpm will achieve an efficiency

-constant-speed apparatus.This in turn removes the need for a
+advantage over constant-speed apparatus.This in turn removes

-constant speed transmission system such as is provided by
+the need for a constant speed transmission system such as is

-variable pitch rotors or continuously variable transmissions.
+provided by variable pitch rotors or continuously variable

 The heat exchanger means may utilize any fluid heat transfer